Southern Naiad aka bushy pondweed

 Southern naiad dies back each year and repopulates from seed.
 It spreads easily by fragmentation.

-Is Southern Naiad good or bad for my pond?
+Is Bushy Pondweed / Naiad good or bad for my pond?

 Early season application of Pond Dye can limit pond weed growth.
 Dye must be applied before growth begins and maintained throughout the year to be effective.

-Grass carp can be used to control pondweed growth.
-Grass carp can eat 2-3 times their own body weight in vegetation per day!
+Grass carp can be used to control naiad growth.
+Grass carp can eat 2 to 3 times their own body weight in vegetation each day.

 Sonar provides a long term management solution for naiad.
 Sonar reacts slowly, taking 30-60 days for results.
 However, this treatment successfully kills to the roots.
 The entire pond must be treated for success.
 This treatment option is only for ponds with little or no flow coming into the pond.
 Sonar AS, Sonar RTU, and Sonar One are all available options